-(b) Assumes investment at the NAV at the beginning of the year, reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the year and no sales or redemption charges (if any).
+(c) Assumes investment at the NAV at the beginning of the period, reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the period and no sales or redemption charges (if any).
 Total returns would be reduced if a sales or redemption charge was taken into account.
 Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares.
+Total returns for periods less than one full year are not annualized.